-Personally, we use miniBUD, which was recommended to us by a friend.
-It’s a shared van transfer right to your hotel, and it’s pretty reasonably priced at less than €10 per person.
+Personally, we use miniBUD, or a taxi.
+MiniBUD is a shared van transfer right to your hotel, and it’s pretty reasonably priced at less than €10 per person.
 The main downside with miniBUD is waiting to leave, and waiting while everyone else gets dropped off before you: you sometimes have to wait for the van to fill up with people going in a similar area, and if there are 4 or 5 travellers and they all get dropped off before you, it’s a bit of a pain.

 Our Favorite Places in Budapest

 I’m slowly starting to track the places we like, and those we’ve heard about from friends or online, and want to go.
 And I’m putting them all in a map.
 I figured I might as well share the map here…use it if you’d like, but don’t blame me if we don’t have the same tastes :)

 I’ll update this over time.
 To use it on your own mobile, you need to have Google Maps installed.
 Then hit the star icon on the map, and it should show up as one of your available maps on your app.